 For refractory or more severe depression, combination therapy is often necessary.
-A common treatment strategy is to combine lithium or an anticonvulsant (carbamazepine, divalproex, or lamotrigine) with an antidepressant (SSRI or bupropion preferred).61 There is strong evidence that the concomitant use of lithium decreases the rate of switching to hypomania or mania in patients treated with antidepressants.^{62,63} The case for anticonvulsants is less clear.
-In a study63 concerning risk factors associated with antidepressant-induced mania, antidepresFigure 3.
-Comparison of Response Rates With Olanzapine/ Fluoxetine Combination (OFC; N = 86), Olanzapine Monotherapy (N = 370), and Placebo (N = 377) in the Treatment of Bipolar I Depression^a sant-treated patients who received lithium or lithium plus an anticonvulsant showed substantially lower rates of switching than patients who received antidepressant therapy without lithium, without any mood stabilizer, or with an anticonvulsant.
+A common treatment strategy is to combine lithium or an anticonvulsant (carbamazepine, divalproex, or lamotrigine) with an antidepressant (SSRI or bupropion preferred).
+There is strong evidence that the concomitant use of lithium decreases the rate of switching to hypomania or mania in patients treated with antidepressants.
+The case for anticonvulsants is less clear.
+In a study concerning risk factors associated with antidepressant-induced mania, antidepresFigure 3.
+Comparison of Response Rates With Olanzapine/ Fluoxetine Combination (OFC; N = 86), Olanzapine Monotherapy (N = 370), and Placebo (N = 377) in the Treatment of Bipolar I Depressiona aReprinted with permission from Tohen et al. Response was defined as a 50% reduction in depressive symptoms, as assessed by the Montgomery-Asberg Depression Rating Scale, after completion of at least 4 weeks of treatment.

+sant-treated patients who received lithium or lithium plus an anticonvulsant showed substantially lower rates of switching than patients who received antidepressant therapy without lithium, without any mood stabilizer, or with an anticonvulsant.
 These data confirm the antiswitching effect of lithium but suggest that anticonvulsants do not fully share this property.